kmarty009/2k8s/README.md

 ### SETUP SCRIPT FOR TWO K8S CLUSTERS ON DC/OS ("2k8s")
-Revision 12-10-18
+Revision 03-01-2019

-This is a script for Enterprise DC/OS 1.12 that will setup two Kubernetes clusters
+This is a script for Enterprise DC/OS 1.12.2 that will setup two Kubernetes clusters
-This script has only been tested on OSX with DC/OS 1.12.0 Enterprise Edition
+This script has only been tested on OSX with DC/OS 1.12.2 Enterprise Edition.
+I have made some additional enhancements that will run K8's with Portworx too.

 This script will: